Skip to main content

 Children and COVID-19 Vaccination

-Information on COVID-19 vaccination for children and young people.
+Information on COVID-19 vaccination for children and youth.

 Information available in: ASL

 COVID-19 vaccines are authorized by Health Canada for children.
-An updated COVID-19 vaccine is available this fall for everyone in B.C. aged 6 months and older.
-This vaccine provides better protection against the latest variants.
+COVID-19 and influenza immunizations are free and available for everyone 6 months and older in B.C. this fall.

-Your child can get the COVID-19 vaccine at the same time as other childhood vaccines, including the influenza (flu) vaccine.
+Your child can get the COVID-19 vaccine at the same time as the flu vaccine or other childhood vaccines they may be receiving.
 Staying up to date on your child’s immunizations helps protect them from severe illness.

 Register your child for vaccine appointments